 What do Richard Pryor, Rob Reiner, and Ronald Reagan’s daughter Maureen have in common?
 They were all guest stars on the The Partridge Family.
 The show hit the air in 1970 and quickly became a hit, transforming velour pantsuits, neck ruffles, and David Cassidy into national obsessions.

 For four seasons, TV viewers sang along with Oscar-winning actress Shirley Jones and her fictional family, played by Susan Dey, Danny Bonaduce, Suzanne Crough, Brian Forster, and Jones’ stepson David Cassidy.
 Dave Madden rounded out the group as manager Reuben Kincaid.
 Based on the real-life singing family The Cowsills, the show had a sweet innocence to it, steering viewers through the early 70s with a gentle, musical hand.
 It wasn’t exactly counterculture, but TV had never seen anything like it, and the ratings skyrocketed.
 So did album sales; despite the fact that Shirley Jones and David Cassidy were the only two cast members who actually performed on Partridge Family Records, the whole group was nominated for a Best New Artist Grammy in 1971.
 (They lost to The Carpenters.)
 Their biggest hit, "I Think I Love You," went to #1 on the Billboard charts in 1970, outselling The Beatles' "Let It Be."
 The show itself was nominated for a Best TV show Golden Globe two years in a row.

-Today marks The Partridge Family’s 45th anniversary, and to celebrate it, we're offering up some fun facts that may surprise you.
+To celebrate the 1970s staple, we're offering up some fun facts that may surprise you.